-In fact, fuel stations now contribute around 3% of nationwide tobacco sales and up to 1% in other leading non-fuel categories (confectionery, soft drinks and cupboard staples, such as tea & coffee, some of the most popular buys).
+In fact, fuel stations now contribute around 3% of nationwide tobacco sales and up to 1% in other leading non-fuel categories (confectionery, soft drinks, and cupboard staples, such as tea & coffee, some of the most popular buys).

 Major station operators have responded with boosts to their non-fuel ranges.
 Rosneft, the country’s largest network operator, has said replenishing its non-fuel offer with a more diverse product mix has seen revenue steadily rise, with plans to proactively promote products via its customer mobile app.
-It also has plans to sell 45 million cups of coffee across its network as it capitalises on the takeaway trend.
+It also has plans to sell 45 million cups of coffee across its network as it capitalizes on the takeaway trend.

-Lukoil too, with a network of some 5,000+ fuel stations, has plans to prioritize sales of high margin coffee and food-on-the-go, boosting the inventory of its most popular non-fuel products and establishing more concrete partnerships with fmcg suppliers.
+Lukoil too, with a network of some 5,000+ fuel stations, has plans to prioritize sales of high-margin coffee and food-on-the-go, boosting the inventory of its most popular non-fuel products and establishing more concrete partnerships with FMCG suppliers.

 And at Gazprom Neft, with 1,209 stations across Russian, more than 80% of station maintenance costs are now covered by rising revenues from non-fuel sales, say the company.